Registration and Schedules

 To be considered a full-time student you must be registered for at least 12 credits.
 Most students enroll in 14–16 semester credits in order to graduate in four years.

-Beginning on Wednesday, November 23, you may drop and add spring 2017 courses without academic penalty until the second week of the semester.
+Beginning on Thursday, April 20, you may drop and add fall 2017 courses without academic penalty until the second week of the semester.
 Class availability generally shifts after the wait list period, so make sure you check the class schedule for classes that have opened up.
 To find out how to drop or add a course, follow the drop/add procedures listed here.